Ishikashah2510/selfactualize_Ishika/README.md

 ## How Does the Application Work
 1. The application exposes a single endpoint, `/sendMessage`, which accepts POST requests with a JSON payload containing the message type, recipient, and content.
 2. The application validates the input fields and uses a mock function to simulate sending messages via different channels.
-3. The status of each message (success or failure) along with relevant information is logged in a PostgreSQL (or SQLite) database for later retrieval and analysis.
+3. The status of each message (success or failure) along with relevant information is logged in a SQLite database for later retrieval and analysis.

 ## Steps to Run the Application on Your Local Machine

 ### Prerequisites
 - Python 3.6 or higher
 - pip (Python package installer)
-- SQLite or PostgreSQL (for database management)
+- SQLite (for database management)

 ### Installation Steps
 1. **Clone the repository:**